Different Ways to Recycle or Reuse an Old Wi-Fi Router

 5. Wi-Fi Repeater

 A WiFi repeater costs from $30-$100 (generally).
 However, if you have an old router and you are thinking to throw it away, you might need to think about it twice since you can use your old router as a Wi-Fi Repeater.
 Let’s assume that you have a two-floor home and your Wi-Fi connection is not reaching to every corner of your home.
 At such moments, you can use a Wi-Fi repeater that will extend the existing connection and allow you to use your Wi-Fi connection from every corner of your house.
 A Wi-Fi repeater can be set up at the edge of an existing router’s range, and after that range, you will get a connection from the second router or the repeater.

 This is probably the best thing you can do if your home has some smart devices for doing different things like security and all.
 You can use your old router as a home automation server, and for that, your router should have a serial port.
 After the proper setup, your router will work as a server, and you can connect your smart gadgets to those servers to do various things.
 The best thing is you can control everything of that server right from your browser.

 These are some of the best ways to recycle or reuse an old router.
-Apart from that, you can also open up the router case and examine different things, if you have a knack of such fields.
+Apart from that, you can also open up the router case and examine different things, if you have a knack for such fields.